LC-John/RISCV-Simulator/README.md

 ### Cache/Memory unit

 This unit is lately added.
 It simulates the data cache and the instruction cache.
+The cache hierarchy simulator is in anothr repo.
+Portal here! (https://github.com/LC-John/Cache-Simulator)

 ### Pipeline architecture